gossip-ink/gossip/README.md

 ## Overview

-Gossip is an online user interface to create awesome presentation efficiently.
+Gossip is an online user interface to efficiently author and delivery awesome and informative presentation.
 If you are in China you can try it [here](https://pearmini.gitee.io/gossip/), otherwise [here](https://pearmini.github.io/gossip/).
 Please use Chrome, Firefox or Safari for better experience.

 There is a view in [**Sapiens: A Brief History of Humankind**](https://en.wikipedia.org/wiki/Sapiens:_A_Brief_History_of_Humankind) that the ability to tell and share stories makes humans far more strong than animals, because stories allow us to trust strangers which led to large-scale cooperation.

 Presentation is a good way of telling and sharing stories, and gossip is one the favorite kinds of story which we talk anytime.
-So I name the software as **Gossip** in order to build a tool that enable users to create and tell stories more efficient and convenient.
+So I name the software as **Gossip** in order to build a tool that enable users to create and tell stories more efficienly and conveniently.

 **Make you next PPT not a PPT.**